 All of them.
 Our certification is designed to provide the basic knowledge that we feel a Mediator should have.
 Many mediators are asked very technical questions about mediation and it processes in any of these areas.
 In essence, a Certified Mediator, by our definition, should be able to handle all three of the above areas.
 A professional certified mediator should be knowledgeable in all three areas of mediation with a general understanding of motivational psychology.

 We don’t require CEU’s for recertification.
 You pay the same amount to re-certify.
 You’d pay more on the CEU plan, however, we also don’t feel that a single course every two years satisfies the educational growth requirements.
 The learning process should be self motivated and continuous.
 Educational sources are numerous, books, trade magazines, the internet, ESPN, Discovery, The Learning Channel, and formal University courses or classes.

 The recertification process is the same every two years.
-You simply pay for and download the Mediation Prep Manual and examination, take the test on the website and pay the same certification fee on the website as well.
+You simply pay for and download the Mediation Prep Manual and take the examination in the member portal.

 Yes.
 The payment option provides Certification Card & Certificate by Priority mail.

 You can pay for your certification by clicking here or visiting https://fs24.formsite.com/Nacmoh/form1/secure_index.html